 Devikra rose and took Leandros’ hands in her own, giving them a gentle squeeze.
-“Leandros, dear, you need to take a deep breath.
-We have time.
-Wil’s vision didn’t tell me much, but I know that it won’t be raining when the Enforcers arrive.
-Now look out that window — do you think that storm is letting up anytime soon?”
+“Leandros, dear, we have time.
+Wil’s vision didn’t tell me much, but I know one thing that might help — it won’t be raining when the Enforcers arrive.
+Now look out that window; do you think this storm will let up anytime soon?”

-Leandros glanced out the window, then shook his head.
+Leandros glanced out the window and shook his head.
 “You hadn’t mentioned that detail before.”

 “I thought it might be useful.”

-Leandros nodded, then counted on his fingers as he listed off the facts.
+Leandros nodded, then counted on his fingers as he listed off facts.
 “Someone left the letter in the morning, then returned after our arrival to burn it.
-Miskatos breathed in the poison, and it took effect several hours later, when he was standing at the window.
-The expression on his face indicates he must have seen something terrifying in the garden — the footprints we saw lead me to believe something was happening in the gazebo.
-But whether that was related to the murder, I don’t know.”
+Miskatos inhaled the poison and it took effect hours later, when he was standing at the window watching some sort of meeting take place.
+His expression indicated he was frightened by it, but whether that was related to the murder is unclear.”